JamesMitofsky/moho-access/README.md

 # Moho Auth

-Making authenticating into the Moho resident space 👌 simple, 📈 scalable, & 🔐 secure.
+A PWA to make authenticating into the Moho resident space 👌 simple, 📈 scalable, & 🔐 secure.

 <table>
 	<tr>